 The radical invention of choreographer Lauri Stallings and production specialist Richard Carvlin, glo’s work increasingly shares a synergy with art forms, blending classical elements with the complexity and groove of today’s rhythmic culture.
 Part choreography and part interactive art installation, glo performances bridge the gap between artists and public, to deepen connections to a community’s assets, inspirations and potential. glo was founded with a mission to work together.
 The platforms’ willingness to take risks, respond to art practices, and cater to people, has created glo’s unique trajectory.

-The term glo comes from the dutch meaning “a group of people who congregate to witness a unique event.” gloATL seeks to inform singular worlds where artists and public become mutually informing events in an urban landscape.
-The choreographed migrations are a democratic response to globalization—the dance of our time.
-Works for the proscenium stage seek to reveal movement’s sculptural curves and myriad of storytelling.
+glo takes its name from the dutch meaning of glow, “a group of people who congregate to witness a unique event.” glo seeks to inform singular worlds where artists and public become mutually informing events in spaces outside traditional stages.
+A 2012 Rome Prize nominee for her ongoing studies, Stallings choreographed public choirs are a democratic response to globalization—the dance of our time.
+Works for the proscenium stage are cinematic, subjective journeys with gesture as a 360 sculptural piece.

 glo’s capacity for lasting human and urban change, implicit in the pool of collaborators, is rare, and glo’s most valuable asset.
 The platform has grown to 51 artists who represent a remarkable consortium of idea and mediums, including Conductor Robert Spano, filmmaker Micah Stansell, Sonic Generator Music Ensemble, Gyun Hur, and Antwan “Big Boi” Patton of the international hip-hop duo OUTkast. glo believes collaborations enable creative impulse at its bravest, and strongest.